 It is common for the raw data to be processed before inputting it into a classifier (or even assigning labels) and errors can occur during this process.
 Consider classifying sentences in which the format of the source documents results in the same sentence “All Rights Reserved” being produced at the end of each one.
 I probably don’t want to have N identical copies of this sentence in my training data.

 Other problems in the Extract-Transform-Load (ETL) process iinclude incorrect data normalization or not cropping metadata like tags in a medical image, which leads the classifier to rely on the metadata rather than the content of the image for classification.
 Imagine training a classifier for identifying the grade of bone tumors in X-rays using a dataset where most of the examples of a certain class occur in the arm.
 If images are not cropped properly, the classifier can learn features for the arm rather than the tumor itself.
 Further, if the image normalization process happened to cause extremely large or nonsensical pixel values (e.g. NaN, Inf, etc.) in even one example, the resulting gradient explosion during training process can substantially decrease model performance.

-While most problems in the data processing pipeline are domain specific, one generic way to check for errors in this process is to cluster the data and make sure the distribution is the same before and after processing.
+While most problems in the data processing pipeline are domain specific, one generic way to check for errors in this process is to cluster the data and make sure the distribution is the same before and after processing, using tools like t-SNE or measuring statistical differences between distributions.
 If possible, training a simple classifier on both the raw and processed data and comparing performance is also helpful.
 For example, processing the data should help classifier accuracy, not hurt it!